witoldolszyk/login-app/README.md

 Go to `/login` and enter email and password.
 On successful login, a random token is generated and stored along with credentials in localStorage, and you are redirected to the Home page.

+Home:

+HomeComponent fetches user data from `/assets/user.json` with a 500 ms simulated delay.
+While loading, a Bootstrap spinner is displayed.
+Once loaded, the user's Name, Surname, and Role are shown.
+Click the "Log out" button to remove the token and return to the login page.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.